prof-rossetti/intro-to-python/projects/shopping-cart/README.md

 Iteratively develop a Python application which satisfies the store owner's objectives, as described in more detail by the "Basic Requirements" below.

 Before attempting to implement the basic requirements, take some time to configure your project repository according to the "Setup" instructions below.
-After doing so, you'll have a remote repo on GitHub.com and a local copy on your computer within which to develop.
+After doing so, you'll have a remote repo on GitHub and a local copy on your computer within which to develop.

 When developing, as you reach key milestones, use the command-line or GitHub Desktop software to intermittently "commit", or save new versions of, your code.
-And remember to push / sync / upload your work back up to your remote project repository on GitHub.com at least once before you're done.
+And remember to push / sync / upload your work back up to your remote project repository on GitHub at least once before you're done.

 If you are able to implement the basic requirements with relative ease, or if you are interested in a challenge, consider addressing one or more of the "Further Exploration Challenges".
 Otherwise, if you need help breaking the problem up into more manageable pieces, consult the "Guided Checkpoints".
 And if you would like a narrated walkthrough, consult the "Guided Screencast".

-## Setup
+### Setup

-### Repo Setup
+#### Repo Setup

-Use the GitHub.com online interface to create a new remote project repository called something like "shopping-cart".
-When prompted by the GitHub.com online interface, let's get in the habit of adding a "README.md" file and a Python-flavored ".gitignore" file (and also optionally a "LICENSE") during the repo creation process.
-After this process is complete, you should be able to view the repo on GitHub.com at an address like `https://github.com/YOUR_USERNAME/shopping-cart`.
+Use the GitHub online interface to create a new remote project repository called something like "shopping-cart".
+When prompted by the GitHub online interface, let's get in the habit of adding a "README.md" file and a Python-flavored ".gitignore" file (and also optionally a "LICENSE") during the repo creation process.
+After this process is complete, you should be able to view the repo on GitHub at an address like `https://github.com/YOUR_USERNAME/shopping-cart`.

 After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
 Choose a familiar download location like the Desktop.